These are the best Samsung Black Friday deals — save big on refrigerators, TVs, phones

 When is Samsung's early Black Friday sale?

-Samsung has tons of Black Friday deals already live.
+Samsung has tons of Black Friday deals that are live already.
 Many Samsung devices can be further discounted with Samsung's eligible trade-in program, where you can get more money slashed off new tech when they send in select items from Apple, Fitbit, Sony, Google and more.
 Select items with cracked screens can even be traded in for further discounts.

 What is Black Friday?